bastian-olea-d/HE_Chile/README.md

 2. In **Paper_Higher_Education.Rmd** file you will find all the code used in the investigation.

-3. Figures are identified with the same number as in the article and the last chunk corresponds to the results of the multinomial logit
+3. Figures are identified with the same number as in the article and the last chunk corresponds to the results of the multinomial logit.